 - Even if the borrower doesn’t default, cosigning a loan could still affect your credit.
-Lenders will view the borrower’s loan as your own and may believe that you owe more debt than you really do.
+Lenders will view the main borrower’s loan as your own and may believe that you owe more debt than you really do.
 This could affect your ability to get a loan of your own.

 - Ask the lender to calculate the amount of money you might owe.
 The lender isn’t required to do this but may do so if asked.

-- Ask the lender to agree in writing to notify you if the borrower misses a payment.
+- Ask the lender to agree to notify you if the borrower misses a payment.
 This will give you time to deal with the problem or make back payments without having to repay the entire amount immediately.

 - Get online access to the account.
 This will give you the most immediate and up-to-date information and allow you to keep track of the payments real time.

 - Contact the lender at the first sign of trouble.
 This may help you avoid expensive collection costs.